Krascheninnikovia: Description

 The species of Krascheninnikovia are erect subshrubs or shrubs.
 The plants are densely covered with dendroid stellate hairs and additionally with simple, unbranched hairs.
 The alternate leaves stand solitary or grouped in fascicles, and can be petiolate or nearly sessile.
 The flat, non-fleshy leaf blades are linear to narrowly lanceolate to ovate, with entire margins, and truncate, cuneate, rounded, or subcordate base.

 The flowers are unisexual, the plants can be monoecious or dioecious.
 Male flowers form an interrupted spike or subcapitate inflorescence of glomeruled, ebracteate flowers.
 These consist of 4 basally connate perianth segments, that are ovate or elliptic, membranous and abaxially hairy; and 4 stamens with oblong anthers and linear, exserted filaments.
 Female flowers sitting single or paired axillary, enclosed by 2 hairy bracteoles, that are connate in the lower part, compressed to slightly keeled, with 4 hornlike tips; a perianth is missing, the female flowers consist just of an ovary with a short style and 2 elongated stigmas.

 The hairy fruit enclosed by the bracteoles is ovate and compressed, its membranous pericarp is free from the seed.
 The vertically orientated seed has a brown thin seed coat covered with white hairs.
 The embryo is nearly annular or horseshoe-shaped and encloses the copious perisperm.

 The chromosome base number is x=9, for example 2n=36 for Krascheninnikovia ceratoides, 2n=18 and 2n=36 for Krascheninnikovia lanata.

 Distribution

 The species of Krascheninnikovia are mostly distributed in Eurasia, two species occur in North America.
-In Europe, Krascheninnikovia ceratoides is the only species, it is native in eastern and Southern Europe, Winterfat occurs in dry valley bottoms, on flat mesas, and on hillsides, at elevations between 2,400 and 9,300 feet.
+In Europe, Krascheninnikovia ceratoides is the only species, it is native in eastern and Southern Europe, Winterfat occurs in dry valley bottoms, on flat mesas, and on hillsides, at elevations between 2,400 and 9,300 ft.
 It is drought resistant and intolerant of flooding, excess water, or acidic soils.
 Seed production especially in desert regions, is dependent on precipitation.
 Good seed years occur when there is appreciable summer precipitation and little browsing.
 Winterfat occurs on well-drained, calcareous soils with low to moderate salt concentrations.